 Is meth legal in Florida?

-No. Possessing even a small amount of methamphetamines is a third-degree felony in Florida.
+No. Possessing even a small amount of methamphetamines is a third-degree felony in the state of Florida.